Philadelphia

 Paoli/Thorndale Line

 The Paoli/Thorndale Line is a commuter rail line on an east-west alignment.
-It runs from Thorndale and Malvern in the west to Temple University on the CCCC in the south, serving 26 stations and with through service to West Trenton (weekdays) and Lansdale/Doylestown (weekends).
+It runs from Thorndale and Malvern in the west to Temple University on the CCCC in the south, serving 26 stations and with through service to West Trenton (weekdays) and Fox Chase (weekends).
 Only service to Malvern is shown on the strip map above.

 Trenton Line